Physics-Driven Construction of Compact Primitive Gaussian Density Fitting Basis Sets: Introduction

-To address the challenges of ad hoc optimization of DFBS many black-box methods have been proposed for {\em generating} (rather than optimizing) DFBS for a given OBS have been proposed\cite{VRG:yang:2007:JCPa,KAS:hellmann:2022:JCTC,KAS:diaz-tinoco:2025:JCTC,KAS:antonini:2025:a,KAS:stoychev:2017:JCTC,KAS:lehtola:2021:JCTC, KAS:lehtola:2023:JCTC} .
+To address the challenges of ad hoc optimization of DFBS many black-box methods have been proposed for {\em generating} (rather than optimizing) DFBS for a given OBS have been proposed\cite{VRG:yang:2007:JCPa,KAS:hellmann:2022:JCTC,KAS:diaz-tinoco:2025:JCTC,KAS:antonini:2025:JPCA,KAS:stoychev:2017:JCTC,KAS:lehtola:2021:JCTC, KAS:lehtola:2023:JCTC} .
 A DFBS generator can be viewed as an OBS $\to$ DFBS map controlled by zero or more model parameters.
 The key difference between DFBS generators and manual optimization is that no nonlinear optimization is involved in the definition of the map.
 A map can be defined straightforwardly to produce exact atomic DFBS (= DFBS that is exact for any computation on a single atom), but such DFBS is too large to be practical.
 Nevertheless, such an {\em exact} map is typically the starting point for the design of approximate DFBS generators.
 Nearly all DFBS generators in practice are approximate, i.e. they produce DFBS that are not exact even for a single atom.

 Most DBFS generators are designed only for DF in the context of evaluating the Coulomb potential of a charge density.
-These include the AutoABS method by Yang et al.\cite{VRG:yang:2007:JCPa}, long-range corrected auxiliary basis sets by Hellmann et al.\cite{KAS:hellmann:2022:JCTC}, even tempered auxiliary basis sets with shared exponents by Daz-Tinoco et al.\cite{KAS:diaz-tinoco:2025:JCTC} and a similar approach has also recently been reported for relativistic OBSs\cite{KAS:antonini:2025:a}.
+These include the AutoABS method by Yang et al.\cite{VRG:yang:2007:JCPa}, atomic Cholesky decomposition (aCD) and atomic compact Cholesky decomposition (acCD)\cite{KAS:aquilante:2007:JCP, KAS:aquilante:2009:JCP}, long-range corrected auxiliary basis sets by Hellmann et al.\cite{KAS:hellmann:2022:JCTC}, even tempered auxiliary basis sets with shared exponents by Daz-Tinoco et al.\cite{KAS:diaz-tinoco:2025:JCTC} and a similar approach has also recently been reported for relativistic OBSs\cite{KAS:antonini:2025:JPCA}.

 DFBS generators designed for mean-field and correlated electronic structure simulation include the AutoAux procedure by Stoychev et al.,\cite{KAS:stoychev:2017:JCTC} methods proposed by Lehtola\cite{KAS:lehtola:2021:JCTC, KAS:lehtola:2023:JCTC}, and \code{PySCF} built-in generator of even-tempered DFBSs.